4) The Change to Sunday

 Only God has authority to change His own law.
 Any human attempt to alter the Ten Commandments is a usurpation of divine authority.

-“The sign, or seal, of God is revealed in the observance of the Sabbath of the seventh day, the memorial of creation… The mark of the beast is the opposite — the observance of the first day of the week.” — Ellen G. White, Testimonies for the Church, vol. 8, p.
-117
+“The sign, or seal, of God is revealed in the observance of the seventh-day Sabbath, the Lord’s memorial of creation. […] The mark of the beast is the opposite of this — the observance of the first day of the week.” — Ellen G. White, Last Day Events, p.
+224, par.
+3.

 The Historical Change